Also called: Somnambulism

 What Is Sleepwalking?

 Kids tend to sleepwalk within an hour or two of falling asleep and may walk around for anywhere from a few seconds to 30 minutes.
-It's difficult to wake someone up while they're sleepwalking.
-When awakened, a person may feel groggy and disoriented for a few minutes.
+It's hard to wake a sleepwalker.
+When awakened, they might feel groggy and disoriented for a few minutes.

-Despite its name, sleepwalking (also called somnambulism) involves more than just walking.
+Despite its name, sleepwalking involves more than just walking.
 Sleepwalking behaviors can be:

 - harmless — like sitting up